TOP COACHES AND SPEAKERS

 THIERRY LOUVET

-Born in Toulon, “L’Indien” is an RCT legend.
+Born in Toulon, L’Indien is an RCT legend.

-Third row, he was Champion of France in 1987, 1992 and finalist in 1989.
+Third row, he was French champion in 1987, 1992 and finalist in 1989.

-He became coach alongside Aubin Hueber from 2004 to 2006 and was Pro D2 champion in 2005.
+Converted to coach alongside Aubin Hueber from 2004 to 2006, he was Pro D2 champion in 2005.

 GÉRALD MERCERON